Martin Schottenloher

 Martin Schottenloher is a German mathematician.

 Life

 He was born on July 25, 1944, in Lindau, Germany.

 He specializes in algorithms, artificial intelligence and complex analysis.

 Career

-He completed his Dr. rer. nat. degree at the Ludwig Maximilian University of Munich in 1972.
+He completed his Dr. rer. nat. degree at LMU Munich in 1972.
 His doctoral supervisors were Walter Roelcke and Karl Stein.
-He received his habilitation in 1975, also from the University of Munich.
+He obtained his habilitation in 1975 also from LMU Munich.

-At the Ludwig Maximilian University of Munich, he has supervised the doctoral dissertations of more than a dozen students:
+At LMU Munich, he supervised the doctoral dissertations of more than a dozen students.